Take regular exercise:

 It is a good idea to maintain a healthy balanced diet when you are trying to conceive.
-It can help keep sperm production at optimum levels and assist weight control.
+It can help keep sperm and egg production at optimum levels and assist weight control.
 What constitutes a sensible, balanced diet is really a matter of common sense.
 Eating plenty of ‘healthy foods’, limiting your intake of ‘unhealthy foods’, along with caffeine and alcohol, and not snacking between meals, are all sensible measures.

 To give you a clearer idea, we recommend the following: